 Formative & Summative 38% N 1,4,5 Week 13 Quizzes Formative & Summative 18% N 1,2,5 Weeks 2,3,4,5,6,7

 Reports 1 to 4 are undertaken individually and are designed to introduce students to concepts of data ethics.
-Students will undertake research and develop a short report in the form of a set of slides (typically 15) or written report (max 1000 words).
+Students will undertake research and develop a short report in various formats.

-The group project is a larger team exercise involving research and critical analysis of a major discipline-based data-ethics issue.
-The students will produce a significant report (as 10 web pages with embedded video and or podcast of about 15-minute duration) and present their outcomes as a group to the class.
+The project is a larger exercise involving research and critical analysis of a major discipline-based data-ethics issue.
+The students will produce a significant report and present their outcomes in an online interview.

 SubmissionSubmission of Assigned Work